nwinston/fetch/README.md

 ```

 ## POST /api/\<user\>/spend
 This endpoint will spend points for a user.
+It takes the number of points to spend as a body parameter.
 ```bash
 curl -L -X PUT localhost:5000/api/user1/spend -H 'Content-Type: application/json' --data-raw '{"points": "5000"}'
 ```